AdamRBoyd/AdamBoydDesigns_Website/README.md

 ## Inventory information management

-To get the information from Etsy, I have written a Node.js program that taps into the Etsy API, pulls down all the listings as one large json formatted block.
+To get the information from Etsy, I have written a [Node.js program that taps into the Etsy API](https://github.com/phoenix239/EtsyGrabber), pulls down all the listings as one large json formatted block.
 I then trim and separate that block into the information I need and the separate files used.
-If you would like to see my grabber code, please contact me.
-I do not keep it public as there is a private API key embedded in the code, and any shared code will have that removed prior to sharing.

 ## Other Content